ncatlab/nlab-content/pages/7/5/1/2/2157/content.md

 1. An affine space over the field $k$ is an inhabited set $A$ together with, for every [[natural number]] $n \geq 0$ and every $(n+1)$-tuple $(r_0,\dots,r_n)$ of elements of $k$ such that $r_0 + \dots + r_n = 1$, a function $\gamma_{r_0,\ldots,r_n}\colon A^{n+1}\to A$ (thought of as $\gamma_{r_0,\ldots,r_n}(x_0,\ldots,x_n) \coloneqq r_0 x_0 + \cdots + r_n x_n$), satisfying some equations; an affine linear map is a function that preserves these operations (the "[[unbiased]]" definition).

 1. An affine space over the field $k$ is a vector space $A'$ together with a surjective linear map $\pi:A'\to k$ (the "slice of $Vect$" definition).
 The affine space itself (the set being regarded as equipped with affine-space structure) is the fiber $\pi^{-1}(1)$.

-+-- {: .query}
-[[Mike Shulman]]: I think there should also be a definition of the form "an affine space is a [[projective space]]" with a distinguished line called "infinity", which should also be equivalent to a "synthetic" description involving points and lines and incidence axioms.
-This definition would not fix the field $k$ at the outset, but rather recover it synthetically using cross-ratios.
-Accordingly, it ought to define an equivalent groupoid to the groupoid of pairs $(k,A)$ where $k$ is a field and $A$ is an affine space over $A$.
-I don't know how one could recover the non-invertible affine transformations from it directly.
-=--

-+-- {: .query}
-There should be another characterisation, which I don\'t quite see how to phrase, at least when $k = \mathbb{R}$, which is that an affine space is a manifold (perhaps Riemannian) that is sufficiently flat and unbounded in some sense.  ---Toby

-[[Mike Shulman]]: It'd have to be at least Riemannian, otherwise you don't have enough structure.
-I don't suppose it's enough to say that a (finitely generated) affine space is a Riemannian manifold isometric to some $\mathbb{R}^n$?

-_Toby_:  I intended 'that is [...] in some sense' to include the possibility of structure that should be preserved by the morphisms.
-Note that a Riemannian manifold is *too much* structure, although it allows a definition like the first one above.
-(A Riemannian manifold isometric to some $\mathbb{R}^n$ is precisely a [[Euclidean space]].)
-But really, I\'m hoping for some phrasing such that &#8249;isomorphic to some $\mathbb{R}^n$&#8250; actually becomes a (not too obvious) *theorem*.
-I\'ll keep thinking about it.

-[[Mike Shulman]]: Shouldn't a Riemannian manifold isometric to some $\mathbb{R}^n$ be a "Euclidean affine space" (a torsor over a Euclidean space)?
-Seems that a Euclidean space would be a Riemannian manifold _equipped with_ an isometry to some $\mathbb{R}^n$.
-It does seem like there should be a natural way to say this, but I don't know what it is.

-_Toby_:  I guess that this depends on what you think 'Euclidean space' means; I\'ve known people to define it to *be* $\mathbb{R}^n$, but that seems quite ahistorical to me; I like that Urs calls such a thing [[Cartesian space]] instead.
-Euclid did not have coordinates; he did not even have an origin, so a Euclidean space should be a heap rather than a group.
-For my comment above, I would define a [[Euclidean space]] to be an affine inner product space; FWIW [Wikipedia agrees](https://secure.wikimedia.org/wikipedia/en/affine_space).
-(However, Wikipedia doesn\'t go as far as I do when I claim that the inner product should be valued in an $\mathbb{R}$-line rather than in $\mathbb{R}$ itself; then again, I ignored that subtlety myself in my previous comment.)
-=--

 Clearly every vector space has an underlying affine space (and every linear map is affine linear), giving a [[forgetful functor]] $U:Vect \to Aff$.
 Conversely, any affine space gives rise to a canonical vector space, sometimes called its space of _displacements_.
 This is obvious from the definitions that involve a vector space as part of the structure, but a vector space can also be reconstructed from the other definitions as well, analogously to how a group can be reconstructed from a [[heap]].
 This gives a functor $D:Aff\to Vect$ in the other direction.
 One can verify that $D(U(V))\cong V$ and $U(D(A))\cong A$; the first isomorphism is [[natural isomorphism|natural]], but the second is not (otherwise $Vect$ and $Aff$ would be [[equivalent categories]], which they are not).